How to understand and reduce failed payments

 Handle 3DS redirects

 If you are using our Native API integration, you will need to build the flow to handle the 3DS redirects.
-3DS transactions can be frictionless (without any need for challenge response) or challenged, which includes interaction with issuing banks & device data collection steps.
+3DS transactions can be frictionless (without any need for challenge response) or challenge, which includes interaction with issuing banks & device data collection steps.

 See here for a guide on how to handle the 3DS redirects.